 It's important to ensure your bicycle suits your abilities and is roadworthy before you ride - for your own comfort and because under the law, a bicycle is a legitimate road vehicle.

 A road bike is suitable for riding on the road, while a hybrid bike is good for multipurpose use.
 Mountain bikes are best for off-road use and BMX bikes are designed for off-road courses and stunts.

 Choose the right size

 To choose the best size bicycle, stand over the bicycle with your feet firmly on the ground and measure the distance between the bicycle frame and your crotch.
-There should be a clearance of about three centimetres for a road or hybrid bicycle and 10 centimetres for a BMX or mountain bike.
+There should be a clearance of about 3cm for a road or hybrid bicycle and 10cm for a BMX or mountain bike.
 If you're unable to put both heels on the ground when doing this test, the bicycle is too big for you.
 The bicycle will be unsafe and uncomfortable.